Content

 B vitamins offer countless health benefits.
 However, if you eat a balanced diet, you may not need a B complex vitamin supplement.

-Right now, there’s no solid scientific evidence suggesting that taking a B complex aids in healthy hair growth or slows down hair loss associated with androgenetic alopecia (aka male pattern baldness).
+Right now, there’s no solid scientific evidence that suggests taking B complex supplements aid in healthy hair growth or slows down hair loss associated with androgenetic alopecia (aka male pattern baldness).

-Hair products like finasteride (available in topical or oral forms) or minoxidil (available as a topical foam or liquid solution) might be a better option if this is your issue.
+Hair products like finasteride (available in topical or oral forms) or minoxidil (available as a topical foam or liquid solution) might be a better option if hair loss is your issue.
 You can also use them together with our topical finasteride & minoxidil spray.

-There’s some evidence that taking a biotin supplement can help reverse hair loss in men who are biotin-deficient.
+There’s some evidence that taking a biotin supplement may help reverse hair loss in men who are biotin-deficient.
 However, biotin deficiency is uncommon.

 Since B vitamins are water-soluble, your body eliminates any excess through your pee.
 So you’re not doing yourself any favors by taking massive quantities.
 An obvious sign you’re overdoing it is bright yellow urine.